Chapter 15:

 No, no, no. Got to get away.

-Fear filled her as she rolled on the ground before jumping to her feet.
-Bracing herself for another strike, she readied to flee at a moment's notice.
+Fear filled her as she rolled on the ground.
+Jumping to her feet and bracing herself for another strike, she readied herself to flee at a moment's notice.

 Then, in an act of the Gods themselves, a radiant blast came forth and saved her.
-Looking in the direction of the magical force, she saw him.
-The boy she had seen so many times was looking at her with radiant energy glowing from his eyes and outreached hand.
+She stared at the hole blown through the machine in awe.
+Shifting her head towards her saviour, she saw him.
+The boy she had seen so many times was looking at her as radiant energy flowed from his eyes and outstretched hand.
+He had finally noticed her.
+The boy she had stalked and protected looked at her with a determined stare.

 “Th-Thank you!”
 Sharzin stammered awkwardly, stepping from the shadows now that the combat seemed to be over.